 Is it worth to spend on binoculars lens coating?

 When light passes from one medium to another medium, part of the incident light is reflected.
 This leads to a loss of light.
-The loss adds up according to the number transmissions in the optical system.
+The loss adds up according to the number of transmissions in the optical system.
 To minimize these losses, the glass surfaces must be coated.
 Depending on the glass used and the complexity of the coating, a transmission of up to 99.9% can be achieved.